Energy in Hawaii

-History

-Hawaii began concrete support for renewable energy in the 21st century.
+As of September 2024, the average cost of electricity in Hawaii was $0.41 per kilowatt-hour second only to Californias average rate of $0.45 per kilowatt-hour.

 Legislation

 HB 3179 made it easier for biofuel producers to lease state lands.
 SB 3190 and HB 2168 authorized special purpose revenue bonds to help finance a solar energy facility on Oahu and hydrogen generation and conversion facilities at the Natural Energy Laboratory of Hawaii Authority, located on Hawaii island.

 In 2010 SB 644 mandated solar water heaters for new construction, with some exceptions.
 The bill eliminated solar thermal energy tax credits for homes.

 SB 988 allowed the Hawaii Public Utility Commission to establish a rebate for photovoltaic systems, and HB 2550 encouraged net metering for residential and small commercial customers.

 In 2008 HB 2863 provided streamlined permitting for new renewable energy facilities of at least 200 megawatts capacity.
 HB 2505 created a full-time renewable energy facilitator to help the state expedite permits.
 HB 2261 provided loans of up to $1.5 million and up to 85% of the cost of renewable energy projects at farms and aquaculture facilities.

 HRS 235 established an income tax credit for photovoltaic systems of the lesser of 35% of the cost or $5,000.